 Transportation is a major cost for any distributor and hence, the distributor considers the cost of transportation in his profitability analysis.
 Alternatively, a distributor might try to club together various deliveries to the same place so that the cost is lesser for deliveries and transportation.

-The main work of the distributor is to push retailers in converting more sale.
+The main work of the distributor is to push retailers in converting more sales.
 Imagine the competition between Samsung and Micromax or Oppo or Vivo.
-There is a distributor for each of these companies and all distributors will try to push their own products in the market.
+There is a distributor for each of these companies and all distributors will try to push their products in the market.
 They can do this by launching various trade promotions or pushing the retailer in picking more material so that the sale is maximum for their brand.

 So above were the major differences between wholesalers retailers and distributors.
 All three of them have different jobs and In several industries, either the wholesaler will exist or the distributor.
-There are only few industries where wholesalers and distributors both exist.
+There are only a few industries where wholesalers and distributors both exist.